 Figure 4 shows the two most natural points at which to integrate a storage emulator into a host system.
-In the first, the device driver is modified to communicate directly with emulation software rather than with real storage components.
-Although this does involve some modifications to the host system, they are restricted to the device driver.
-In the second, the host system is left unmodified, and the emulation software runs on a second computer attached to the host via a storage interconnect.
-The second computer responds just like a real storage device would.
+In the first (local emulation), the device driver is modified to communicate directly with the emulation software rather than with real storage components.
+Although this does involve some modifications to the system under test, they are restricted to the device driver.
+In the second (remote emulation), the host system is left unmodified and the emulation software runs on a second computer attached to the host via a storage interconnect.
+The second computer responds just as a real storage device would.
 Both integration points leave intact the application and OS software which is doing the real work and generating storage requests.
-Both also share a simple 3-step interface between the storage emulator and the rest of the system.
-Step 1: Send request to the emulator.
+Both also share a 3-step interface between the emulation software and the rest of the system.

+Step 1: Send the request to the emulator.
 When a read or write request arrives at the device driver, it is directed to the emulated device.
 In the case of local emulation, the device driver is modified to be aware of the emulation software and explicitly delivers the request to it.
 A device that is emulated remotely does not need a modified device driver; requests are sent unmodified across the bus to the emulation machine which in turn delivers the request to the emulation software located there.
 Once the emulation software (either local or remote) has the request, it issues it to the simulator engine to determine how long the request should take to complete.

 Step 2: Transfer data between the host and emulator.

-The emulation software begins transferring data.
+The emulation software initiates the data transfer.
 In the case of a read request, data is transferred from the RAM cache to the host.
 In the case of a write request, data goes from the host into the RAM cache and is saved to service future reads.
 Data transfer should usually begin soon after the request arrives, since all data must be transferred before the completion time computed by the simulator in Step 1.
-A local emulator can pass pointers to data in its RAM cache directly to the modified device driver.
-The driver then copies data to or from the appropriate kernel buffers.
+A local emulator can pass pointers to buffers in its RAM cache directly to the modified device driver.
+The driver then copies data between these userspace buffers and the appropriate kernel buffers.
 A remote emulator sends data over the bus to the host.

-Step 3: Send reply to the device driver.
+Step 3: Send the reply to the device driver.
 The emulation software waits until the request service time as determined in Step 1 elapses.
-At this point, all data should be transfered either from or to the host and a completion interrupt must be delivered to the OS.
+At this point, a completion interrupt must be delivered to the OS.
 In the remote case, the completion message is sent over the bus, just as with a normal storage device, and the unmodified device driver deals with it appropriately.
 In the local case, the emulation software directly notifies the device driver that the request is complete at the device level.
 The driver then calls back into the operating system to complete the request at the system level.